With The Chair, Sandra Oh Wants To Celebrate Swearing, Struggling “Good Enough” Mothers

 Advertisement

 Ji-Yoon is no exception.
-She’s driven by her fierce dedication to modernise and diversify the beloved department that moulded her.
-But unlike Christina or Eve, Ji-Yoon is also passionate about improving her relationship with her adoptive daughter, JuJu (Everly Carganilla).
-But she’s not a flawless archetype of the aspirational woman, and has trouble hacking the whole working single mum thing.
+She’s driven by her fierce dedication to modernize and diversify the beloved department that molded her.
+But unlike Cristina or Eve, Ji-Yoon is also passionate about improving her relationship with her adoptive daughter, JuJu (Everly Carganilla).
+But she’s not a flawless archetype of the aspirational woman, and has trouble hacking the whole working single mom thing.
 Capturing that real parental struggle was Oh's — not to mention The Chair creator and showrunner Amanda Peet — exact intention.

 Advertisement